Security as one of the principal human needs has throughout history driven man to develop new ways to keep himself safe.

 This work was done in 2011 in the US but its echo resonates even stronger in the current European climate.
 We are seeing for the first time open territories going close again.
 Europe continues to enlarge and still promises new members but countries which constitute it increasingly fold on themselves.
 New walls are constantly erect, borders become real again, became physical representation of protective thoughts.

 This set of pictures aims to challenge the notion of territory and the meaning it still carries.
 These spaces, theoretically inviolable in the collective unconscious, were created and then left after taking the photograph.
-In the manner of artists of American Land Art, people passing near these prohibited areas should call them.
+In the manner of artists of American Land Art, these ephemeral spaces are meant to vanish with time, like any man made concept.
 Questioning the social need of fragmentation of space by opposing the symbolism of ephemeral and exceptionally created territories with the natural and urban vastness of the US.
 While carrying an amused glance on the absurdness of territorial limits, the spectator is brought to wonder about the merits of delimitation which are sometimes claimed, sometimes enforced.

 2011 - 2012